 - has some complexity

 - is not easily found

 - is changed at least once a year.

 NoticeYour username and passwords are the keys to your digital life.
-It is in your best interest to use good passwords and have a unique password for each of your accounts.
+It is in your best interest to use strong passwords that are unique for each of your accounts.

 Reasonable Length – Allegheny account passwords must be at least 14 characters long.
 We encourage them to be longer.
 The greater the length of a password the longer it will take for software to crack it.

 For example: Consider the following estimates of how long it would take to crack a letter-only password:

 - A seven-letter password is likely cracked in under a second.

 - A nine-letter password is likely cracked in two minutes.